 I have a soft spot for cash back credit cards.
 There’s none of that beating around the bush, trying to predict when your rewards points expire or getting slapped with fees for converting air miles.
-One of the newest cash back cards to be introduced recently is the Citi Cash Back+ Card.
+One of Citibank’s latest cash back cards introduced is the Citi Cash Back+ Card.

 Citi Cash Back+ Card terms & conditions

 |Annual fee & waiver||$192.60 (first year waived)|

 |Interest free period||25 days from date of statement of account|

 |Minimum monthly payment||1% of current balance (+ 1% of any outstanding unbilled installment amounts and interest charges + late payment charge or $50 whichever is greater|

 |Foreign currency transaction fee||3.25%|

 |Cash advance transaction fee||$15 or 6%, whichever is higher|